Hope-Caldwell/RimWorld-Archival-Tool/README.md

 # RimWorld Archival Tool

-# This software is provided as-is, without any warranty.
-Use at your own risk — I am not responsible for any data loss or damage resulting from its use.
-# This github repository and its contents are licensed under the [PolyForm Noncommercial License 1.0.0](https://polyformproject.org/licenses/noncommercial/1.0.0/).

 the readme is written by claude, the script is not. known bugs: all preview.png files also get the dds processing, causing some in game issues (non game breaking).
 I'll fix that once I visit this script again. dont expect updates often because this is a finished script, all that will be done are fixing bugs.